Not all marketing has to be digital. What marketing strategies should you be using as well?

 It’s easy to forget about some of the more traditional means of offline marketing which we are exposed to on a daily basis.

-We’ve looked in great detail previously how having a well thought out digital marketing strategy is essential.
-But what about your other marketing related activities?
+We’ve looked in great detail previously at how having a well-thought-out digital marketing strategy is essential.
+But what about your other marketing-related activities?

-Building and nurturing relationships is often something which is easier done when there is a more personal interaction involved.
+Building and nurturing relationships are often something which is easier done when there is a more personal interaction involved.
 It’s easy to hide behind digital marketing.